Employers’ guide to encouraging employee vaccination

 Communicate what your organization’s specific commitment is to employees regarding vaccines.
 Example: [ORGANIZATION] is committed to helping you get the facts about COVID-19 vaccines.
 We also want to make it easy for you to get vaccinated.
 Here are some ways [ORGANIZATION] is planning to support you: ____.
 Then you can fill in the blank with the actions from below that you are taking, or any of your own ideas.

-We also want to make it as easy as possible for you to get vaccinated.
-Here are some ways [ORGANIZATION] will support you:
+We want to make it as easy as possible for you to get vaccinated.
+Here are some ways [ORGANIZATION] will support employees who choose to get the vaccine:

-We only have a short window of time to lower infection rates before more contagious variants of the virus become widespread.
 [ORGANIZATION] cares about you and your health.
-Please consider getting vaccinated as soon as possible to help keep you, your family and your community healthy and safe.
+The Delta variant surge is a very real and urgent concern.
+Please consider getting the COVID-19 vaccine as soon as possible to help keep you, your family and your community healthy and safe.

 Centers for Disease Control and Prevention (CDC)